gilesp1729/LoftyCAD/README.md

 In particular, it will:
 - Retain the identity of 3D shapes, and not merge shapes irreversibly with others
 - Produce a single triangle mesh from merged objects, using CSG operations (union, intersection, difference)
-- Not produce non-manifold triangle meshes requiring repairs
+- Not produce non-manifold triangle meshes requiring repairs (but read the fine print)
 - Write STL and other triangle mesh files directly
 - Not be subscription or web-based; your data is yours forever on your local PC